Financial Aid at UAF

 The Financial Aid Office provides counseling and information to students and parents, and administers a comprehensive program of financial assistance.
 Read on to learn more about the types of financial aid available, how to apply for financial aid, financial aid deadlines and more.

 Get help paying for your college expenses.
 Most of our students receive some type of financial aid, including scholarships, grants, loans and work study.
 You can use financial aid to help pay for tuition, fees, books, supplies and living expenses such as housing and food.

 What is Financial Aid?

 Financial aid is funding that helps students and families pay for the cost of college.
 Need-based financial aid, such as the Pell Grant, Supplemental grants and Work-Study, are provided on the basis of the financial need of the student and is generally determined by your Free Application for Federal Student Aid (FAFSA).
 Other types of financial aid are not determined by need, such as loans and merit-based scholarships.

-We offer a variety of financial aid options, including scholarships, grants, loans and Federal Work-Study.
+We offer a wide selection of financial aid options, including more than 400 scholarships as well as grants, Federal Work Study and loans that make UAF an even greater educational value.
 Here’s a quick look at each and where to find more information.

 Scholarships are free sources of financial aid you do not have to pay back.
 We offer more than 450 scholarships that you can apply for with a single application, as well as several merit-based admissions scholarships.
 You may also be eligible for the Alaska Performance Scholarship, UA Scholars Award or other scholarships through outside agencies.